 If you are the victim of a financial scam, credit card scam or identity theft, contact your bank immediately.
 They will have a policy in place to deal with fraud.
 If you have sent money through another bank or transfer service, it’s a good idea to contact the service you used.

 Report the scam

 Reporting is an important step.
 It puts you in touch with someone who can give advice specific to your situation.
 It also helps other people avoid this kind of scam.
-Report the scam to Netsafe on 0508 NETSAFE (638723) or use this reporting form(external link).
+Report the scam to Netsafe on 0508 NETSAFE (638723) or use this reporting form(external link)(external link).
 Netsafe advises on all scams — not just online activity.
 If you or someone else is in danger, or a crime is being committed, call 111.